justdoit0823/notes/cluster-compute/mapreduce/paper.md

   * Semantics in the Presence of Failures

-When the user-supplied map and reduce operators are de- terministic functions of their input values, our distributed implementation produces the same output as would have been produced by a non-faulting sequential execution of the entire program.
+When the user-supplied map and reduce operators are deterministic functions of their input values, our distributed implementation produces the same output as would have been produced by a non-faulting sequential execution of the entire program.
 MapReduce relies on atomic commits of map and reduce task outputs to achieve this property.